 How do I choose between the smaller and larger sizes?

-Prioritize the seating width your household needs and make sure the larger option still leaves comfortable walkways.
+Start with the seating width your household actually uses, then make sure the larger option still leaves comfortable walkways and side-table space.